lakalia/dataviz-project/README.md

  * Is there a correlation between Population, Life Expectancy, Fertility and a nation's Income per capita over time?
  * Does the world region of a country have any impact on those relationships?
 How much/what kind?
  * Are there any interesting correlations within or between the world regions?

-## Open Questions

-Although Hans Rosling's visualization on which this project was initially based has been implemented in React and D3 and the code is available on the internet, I wanted to implement this project myself entirely from scratch in order to really learn React and D3.
-I was concerned the project was too ambitious for the time we had to complete it, but ultimately I did complete it by the end of the class -- it was a great learning exercise and a great way to showcase what I have learned!

 ### Schedule of Deliverables